Application and Selection Procedures

 AAPIC Member Number: 1586

 Applicants should have completed all coursework toward their doctorate in counseling or clinical psychology prior to starting the internship, including at least 350 hours of practicum Intervention experience.
 Applicants are required to have passed comprehensive exams and to have their dissertation proposal approved by the ranking deadline.
-Applicants should have previous counseling center experience.
+Previous counseling center experience is preferred.
 The internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.
 APPIC Match Policies

 APA Commission on Accreditation contact information: